MightyCode/GDMC2021Tsukuba/documentation/ExistingLore.md

 # General information

-Each village has a name, it has a special color, per default the white.
+Each village has a name, it has a special color, by default the white.
-When the town hall is constructed, a random color is choosen.
+When the town hall is constructed, a random color is chosen.

 Each village has its own money.
-If emerald is generated on the village it's name would be *VillageName*'s currency.
+If emerald is generated on the village its name would be *VillageName*'s currency.

 # Villager

-When a house is choosen for next structure, a certain number of villager are created.
+When a house is chosen for next structure, a certain number of villager are created.
-Each villager got a random uniq name and they are **Unemployed**.
+Each villager got a random unique name and they are **Unemployed**.

-When a work structure is choosen, a certain number of **Unemployed** became employed.
+When a work structure is chosen, a certain number of **Unemployed** become employed.
-Their work statue change.
+Their work status changes.

-If a villager live in a basic of more house, it has 1/3 chance of writting down a diary.
+If a villager lives in a basic or more advanced house, it has 1/3 chance of writing down a diary.

-If in the diary, the villager love or hate another villager.
-A gift will be placed neer the door.
+If in the diary, the villager loves or hates another villager.
+A gift will be placed near the villager targeted house door.

 # Murderer